Skip to main content

 Industries such as finance, healthcare, and government often require this level of control for compliance reasons.

-With BYOK, you maintain visibility through CloudTrail and CloudWatch, apply your own rotation policies, and centralize audit logs in your AWS account.
+With BYOK, you maintain visibility through AWS CloudTrail and Amazon CloudWatch, apply your own rotation policies, and centralize audit logs in your AWS account.

 Responsibilities